planet-lodder/conways-game-of-life/content/game-of-life/complex.md

 ---
-title: Repeating Patterns
+title: Complex Shapes & Patterns
+description: More complex examples that uses basic shapes as its building blocks
+featured_image: /presets/basic/101.gif
+language: en
-tags: [basic]
+tags: [complex]
-params:
-  title: Stable Shapes
-  group: basic
-  image: /presets/basic/stable.gif
-  scale: 32
-  delay: 100
 ---

-# Stable Shapes
+# The basics of the Game of Life

 Here is a simple example: